A logarithm law for nonautonomous systems fastly converging to equilibrium and mean field coupled systems: Appendix: exponential loss of memory for sequential composition of operators

-\begin{acknowledgement} S.G. acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
-S.G. was partially supported by the research project "Stochastic properties of dynamical systems" (PRIN 2022NTKXCX) of the Italian Ministry of Education and Research. \end{acknowledgement}
+{\bf Acknowledgements:} S.G. acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
+S.G. was partially supported by the research project "Stochastic properties of dynamical systems" (PRIN 2022NTKXCX) of the Italian Ministry of Education and Research.

+{\bf Declaration:} The authors have no competing interests to declare that are relevant to the content of this article.